When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.

 Bubble no code Zocdoc clone workflow events

-Let’s then create a new workflow when the schedule button is clicked on our popup.
+From here, we’ll create a new workflow when the schedule button is clicked on our popup.

 Creating a new workflow in Bubble’s no-code development tool

-Within this workflow, we’ll start by creating a new thing - a new appointment.
+Within this workflow, we’ll start by creating a new thing: a new appointment.

 Bubble no code Zocdoc clone tutorial appointment booking configurations

-After creating the appointment, we’ll then need to add this to a doctors list of scheduled appointments.
+After creating the appointment, we’ll then need to add this to a doctor’s list of scheduled appointments.

-By making changes to a thing, we can update the parent groups, doctors, time slots - adding to it the new appointment.
+By making changes to a thing, we can update the parent group’s doctor’s time slots, adding to it the new appointment.

 Bubble no code Zocdoc clone tutorial appointment scheduling workflow

-We’ll then replicate the same event, only this time, we’ll be adding the appointment to the current users list of booked appointments.
+We’ll then replicate the same event — only this time, we’ll be adding the appointment to the current user’s list of booked appointments.

 Updating user profiles using Bubble’s no-code development tool

-Finally, we’ll then close the popup element.
+Finally, we’ll close the popup element.

 Displaying popup elements in Bubble’s no-code development platform

-The last thing we’ll need to do is update the constraints of our time slot repeating group, removing any times that have already been scheduled within a doctors list of booked appointments.
+The last thing we’ll need to do is update the constraints of our time-slot repeating group, removing any times that have already been scheduled within a doctor’s list of booked appointments.

 Configuring a dynamic repeating group in a no-code Zocdoc clone

-Viewing a doctors profile
+Viewing a doctor's profile

 This additional content will need to be hosted on your dedicated profile page.